 Implementing a program of collaborative research and actions that raises community awareness of the challenges faced by people with disability, and finding effective and empowering solutions

 The Scope – University of Melbourne partnership

-The University of Melbourne and Scope Australia collaborate on a range of research, engagement, and teaching and learning to improve the lives of people with disability and their families.
-Our partnership with Scope Australia extends beyond the University, and we engage with people with disabilities and their families in the community and collaborate with other leading service providers and government agencies.
+Together, the University of Melbourne and Scope Australia are collaborating on a range of activities that are improving services to, and the lives of people with disability and their families.
+These activities are interdisciplinary in their focus, involving multiple schools and faculties of the university.
+These activities also extend beyond the university, to engage with people with disability and their families in the community, collaborations with other leading service providers, and government agencies.

 About Scope Australia

 As part of the partnership, Scope Australia and the University of Melbourne work together on research projects, with a commitment to the highest levels of rigour and scholarship.
 Scope Australia and the University of Melbourne also collaborate in the development and delivery of educational opportunities that are inclusive of people with disability and which are informed by the lived experience of people with disability.
 These include accredited units of study that are helping to build a professional workforce for our community that understands the needs of people with disability, and which will respond to and work with people with disability in ways that are inclusive and empowering.